Adroiti/docs-for-code-review-tools/RuboCop/Layout-TrailingWhitespace.md

 ## Description

-This cop looks for trailing whitespace in the source code.
+This rule looks for trailing whitespace in the source code.

 ## Further Reading